 2a.
 Install Drupal Automatically on Bluehost.com (Quick Install)

-Let’s start with a tutorial on how to install Drupal automatically.
+Let’s start with the easiest method.
 Once you’ve signed up and grabbed a domain at Bluehost, log into your account and click Advanced.

 Then scroll down and click Portals/CMS.